Our Founding Story

 Board of Directors

 Gwen is a Vice President and Financial Adviser at JP Morgan Securities.
 She graduated from the University of Rochester and serves on their Board of Trustees, chairing the Student Life Committee and the Annual Fund; the university has named the Gwen M Greene Career and Internship Center in her honor.
-Gwen and her husband John, an artist, raise cattle in the in the Hudson Valley and also live in NYC.
+Gwen and her husband John, an artist, raise cattle in the Hudson Valley and also live in NYC.

 Harish is a partner at Angelo, Gordon & Co, a leading alternative investment manager based in New York.
 As an investment professional for the last 15 years, Harish has sat on numerous for-profit boards, providing guidance on product and sales strategy, governance, and capital planning.
 He graduated from the University of Rochester, where he met his wife, Sarah, a cancer research scientist.
 He also sits on the board of Friends of Mt.
 Sinai, and he resides in Pelham, NY.